darkmord1991/DarkChaos-255/Custom/feature stuff/item upgrade system/IMPLEMENTATION_REFERENCE.md

 ---

-## 🏆 Prestige Artifact System (Replaces "Worldforged")
+## 🏆 Chaos Artifact System

-### What Are Prestige Artifacts?
+### What Are Chaos Artifacts?

-Prestige Artifacts are **special cosmetic prestige items** that players discover throughout the world.
+Chaos Artifacts are **special cosmetic prestige items** that players discover throughout the world.
 They:
 - Use a separate currency (`artifact_essence`) for upgrades
 - Have higher stat scaling (1.75 vs 1.5 multiplier)
 - Provide cosmetic variants